nidhish-nayak/trendz/README.md

 -   **Vite**: Latest version of Vite is used for react frontend.
 -   **Typescript**: TypeScript checks a program for errors before execution, ensures better developer experience.
 -   **React**: JavaScript library for building user interfaces.
--   **Redux**: State management tool for predictable state updates.
--   **Redux Toolkit**: A more opinionated state management tool for better developer experience.
 -   **Axios**: Promise-based HTTP client for making API requests.
 -   **SCSS**: Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
 -   **React Router**: react-router-dom V6 is used for the application routing.
+-   **React Query**: Also knows as Tanstack query for better data fetching.
 -   ...Upcoming updates

 ### Backend technologies: